Chart Color Schemes

 The educational profile of Heidelberg West exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Heidelberg West trail regional benchmarks with 32.2% of residents aged 15+ holding university degrees compared to 41.2% in the SA3 area as of 2021 data.
+Educational qualifications in Heidelberg West trail regional benchmarks; 32.2% of residents aged 15+ hold university degrees compared to 41.2% in SA3 area.
 This gap highlights potential for educational development and skills enhancement.
 Bachelor degrees lead at 20.1%, followed by postgraduate qualifications at 8.8% and graduate diplomas at 3.3%.
-Trade and technical skills feature prominently, with 28.2% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.3% and certificates at 17.9%.
+Trade and technical skills feature prominently, with 28.2% of residents aged 15+ holding vocational credentials; advanced diplomas account for 10.3% while certificates make up 17.9%.

-Educational participation is notably high, with 31.8% of residents currently enrolled in formal education as of the 2021 census.
-This includes 8.4% in primary education, 8.2% in tertiary education, and 7.1% pursuing secondary education.
+Educational participation is notably high, with 31.8% of residents currently enrolled in formal education; this includes 8.4% in primary education, 8.2% in tertiary education, and 7.1% pursuing secondary education.

 Frequently Asked Questions - Education